vishvAsa/notes/knowledge-preservation.md

 +++

 ## Post-industrial age
-The post-oil, post-industrial-age world will arrive, with much unrest, by 2160 (or 2260 if ice-methane extraction works out).
+The post-oil, post-industrial-age world will arrive (details [TM](https://escholarship.org/uc/item/9js5291m)), with much unrest, by 2160 (or 2260 if ice-methane extraction works out).
 Lack of fertilizers will lead to famine and a big drop in population.
 Raw materials like plastics, copper, and lithium too will be rarer.
 Machines - let alone computers - will be scarce.
 So, electronic data will be ephemeral.+++(5)+++

 How then to best perserve our knowledge (physical and spiritual) and texts?